 Don’t get me wrong, I’m not recommending you eat an entire wheel of Brie in one sitting (mmm brie…).
 But adding cheese to healthy foods makes them tastier, meaning you’ll eat them more often.

-Try adding feta to your salads, finishing a homemade soup with parmesan or stirring ricotta through a pasta in place of cream.
+Try adding feta to your salads, finishing a homemade soup with parmesan or stirring ricotta through pasta in place of cream.

-Due to the popularity of low-carb diets like keto, it seems to have become public enemy number one.
+Due to the popularity of low-carb diets like keto, bread seems to have become the public enemy number one.